-When the company’s assets are realised such that the company is fully wound up, the liquidator will submit an account of the winding up to the Accounting and Regulatory Authority of Singapore.
-The liquidator must also publish the account and a notice thereof on the designated website.
+When the company’s assets are realised such that the company is fully wound up, the liquidator will submit an account of the winding up to the Accounting and Regulatory Authority of Singapore (ACRA).
+The liquidator must also publish the account and a notice thereof on the Ministry of Law website.
 30 days after the publication of the notice, the company is dissolved.

 Alternatively, if the liquidator believes that the assets of the company are insufficient to cover even the expenses of winding up, he may give a notice that the company will be dissolved in 30 days.
 At the end of the 30 days, the company is dissolved unless a creditor opts to appoint its own liquidator before the expiry of this period.

 Discharge From the Simplified Winding Up Programme